-The SIMTA site is located in the Liverpool Local Government Area.
-It is 27 kilometres west of the Sydney CBD, 17 kilometres south of the Parramatta CBD, 5 kilometres east of the M5/M7 Interchange, 2 kilometres from the main north-south rail line and future Southern Sydney Freight Line, and 0.6 kilometres from the M5 motorway.
+The SIMTA proposal is located in the Liverpool local government area.
+It is 27 kilometres west of the Sydney CBD, 16 kilometres south of the Parramatta CBD, five kilometres east of the M5/M7 Interchange, two kilometres from the main north-south rail line and future Southern Sydney Freight Line, and 0.6 kilometres from the M5 motorway.

 The SIMTA site (refer to Figure 1), is currently operating as a Defence Storage and Distribution centre.
 The SIMTA site is legally identified as Lot 1 in DP1048263 and zoned as General Industrial under Liverpool City Council LEP 2008.
 The site is currently tenanted by the Department of Defence and operates as a Defence National Storage and Distribution Centre (DNDSC).
 The DNDSC site comprises low rise buildings including warehouses, administrative offices, car parks and associated infrastructure which occupy around 42 hectares or 50 per cent of the sites spatial extent (around 80 hectares).

-The parcels of land to the south and south west that would be utilised for the proposed rail link are referred to as the rail corridor.
-The proposed rail corridor covers approximately 75 hectares and adjoins the Main Southern Railway to the north.
-The rail line is approximately 3.5 kilometres in length, 20 metres in width (variable width) and includes two connections to the SSFL, one south and one north.
+The parcels of land to the south and south-west that would be utilised for the proposed rail corridor are referred to as the rail corridor.
+The supplementary lands area to the south of the SIMTA site to the existing East Hills Rail Line are part of Lot 3001 DP1125930 and Lot 1 DP1125930.
+To the west of the Georges River, the Glenfield Waste Disposal site comprises several lots that are currently all leased for the purposes of the waste facility.